Lindydancer/font-lock-studio/README.md

 the the next keyword, "b" will set a breakpoint, "g" will run to the end (or to the next breakpoint) and "q" will quit.

-In the following screen shot, you will see the debugger in action.
+In the following screenshot, you will see the debugger in action.
 The user has stepped into the last rule (for the second out of three times) -- the matches are visualized in the regexp, in the source buffer and in the highlight rule.
 In addition, *auto